Coaching Staff and Board of Directors

 Coach Justin believes in a high intensity and high quality approach to the sport with a heavy emphasis on individualized technique.
 He also strives to foster an upbeat and positive atmosphere where athletes can step on the pool deck each day ready to work hard AND have fun while chasing their goals.

-"I am honored and excited to be joining Beach Cities Swimming, and I look forward to working together with our athletes, families, and staff to lead our team into its best chapter yet.
-Go BCS!"
+"I am honored and excited to be joining Beach Cities Alpha, and I look forward to working together with our athletes, families, and staff to lead our team into its best chapter yet.
+Go BCA!"

 American